 The meetings between mentee and mentor can take place in person or virtually, depending on what is convenient to both.
-The skills afternoon and summer drinks party will take place in London, at or near Chambers, and we will reimburse mentees’ reasonable travel expenses.

 A poster on the scheme can be downloaded here.

 The deadline for applications has now passed.
 Successful applicants will be notified by email by 12 November 2021.
 The guidelines we will use in assessing applications are available here.